noir-lang/noir/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 #include_code account-contract-deploy yarn-project/end-to-end/src/guides/writing_an_account_contract.test.ts typescript

-Note that we get a [`Wallet` instance](./main.md) out of the account, which we can use for initialising the token contract class after deployment, so any transactions sent to it are sent from our wallet.
+Note that we get a [`Wallet` instance](./main.md) out of the account, which we can use for initializing the token contract class after deployment, so any transactions sent to it are sent from our wallet.
 We can then send a transaction to it and check its effects:

 #include_code account-contract-works yarn-project/end-to-end/src/guides/writing_an_account_contract.test.ts typescript